joshblack/spec/packages/eslint-config-spec-base/README.md

 # `eslint-config-spec-base`

-> Provides a base set of ESLint rules and plugins to be shared by IBM Watson projects.
+> Provides a base set of ESLint rules and plugins to be shared by `@spec/cli` projects.

 ## Usage